MoritzFeigl/FSO_paper/README.md

 - `Functions` All functions used in the Paper code.
 This mainly includes functions for the context free grammar implementation, FSO VAE training and generator functions, d-GR4J optimization routines and additional helper functions.
 - `Paper code` The scripts used to produce the results of the publication.

-### Additional informations

-All scripts in this repository use tensorflow 1.
-We are now working on a implementation of FSO as an R & Python package which are using tensorflow 2 and will therefore not update the here presented code base.

 ## License

 [Apache License 2.0](https://github.com/MoritzFeigl/FSO_paper/blob/master/LICENSE)